Deerfield Township Elected Officials

 Lelle Lutts Hedding grew up in Springdale, Ohio.
 She graduated a proud Viking from Princeton High School.
 She attended Ohio State University where she graduated from the School of Communication in 1995.

 Upon graduation, Lelle moved to Los Angeles where she worked in Marketing and Communication for Maverick Recording Company, owned by Madonna.
-She travelled the county creating and promoting events and artists with the purpose of increasing revenue and name recognition for Maverick.
+She travelled the country creating and promoting events and artists with the purpose of increasing revenue and name recognition for Maverick.

 After five years in Los Angeles, Lelle took a Northeast Promotion job based out of Boston, Massachusetts.
 Working with the world’s biggest names in music, she multitasked events, artists, and tour schedules for the next decade while managing budgets in each region.